'We Never Spoke Of It Again': A Night That Changed A Family Forever

 "Glenn was dangerous," Jennifer says.
 "He controlled with a fist — or a leather belt."

-But on that February 1977 night, Glennette says she thinks her mom had finally had enough.
+But on that February night in 1977, Glennette says she thinks her mom had finally had enough.

 Their mom was 38 then, and she stayed single for the rest of her life.